priyawadhwa/minikube/enhancements/proposed/20200501-json-output/start-json-output.md

 ## Alternatives Considered

-I haven't been able to think of an alternate way to do this just yet.=
+I haven't been able to think of an alternate way to do this just yet.